gh7717/sshconfigfs/README.md

 Depends on the *fusepy* python package.
 See `requirements.txt`.

-I wrote this on OSX, using the [Fuse4X](http://fuse4x.github.com/) kernel extension.
+I wrote this using Python 2.7.3 on OSX, with the [Fuse4X](http://fuse4x.github.com/) kernel extension.
 The *fusepy* package also supports Linux FUSE so it should work well on that platform, too.

 ## Explanation